wp-plugins/bulletproof-security/readme.txt

 == Help Info ==

+BulletProof Security .46 was released on 3-9-2011.
 Extensive Help Info can be found on the AIT-pro.com website and within the BulletProof Security pages themselves.
 Hover over the blue Read Me links to get Help Info about the particular section or page of the BulletProof Security plugin that you are in.
 The Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.